Study and assessment and graduation

-A general meeting for all enrolled students, in a particular unit, for which you do not need to register (if you're enrolled in the unit which has a 'class', it will appear on your timetable), and where teaching staff engage you through presentations and learning activities.
 Formerly called a 'lecture'.
+Is a general meeting for all enrolled students, in a particular unit, for which you do not need to register (if you're enrolled in the unit which has a 'class', it will appear on your timetable), and where teaching staff engage you through presentations and learning activities.

 - Computer standards

 Deakin recommends computer standards which you should check to ensure you can make the most out of your learning experience.